keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

       Changing this number causes a new execution of checks for this workload only,
       not the entire application.

+The remaining fields are required only when implementing the release lifecycle management feature.
+If used, these fields must be populated manually:

   - **preDeploymentTasks** -- list each task
     to be run as part of the pre-deployment stage.
     Task names must match the value of the `metadata.name` field